the-fellowship-co/facade/docs/bylding_backends/working_with_model.md

 ```

 Use the `byld block g:model [model-name]` to generate a model.
 It creates two
-files the actual model and the db migration needed for the new model.
+files the actual model and the database migration needed for the new model.

 ### Migration
 Migration files are used create the schema for the models.
 You can define the